radiantlogic-v8/documentation-new/documentation/aci-migration-guide/ibm-tivoli-directory-aci-migration.md

 ibmAciMigration.bat <configurationfilelocation> <mappingfilelocation>
 ```

+>[!note]
->**NOTE – The command argument `<configurationfilelocation>` is the path to the configuration properties file.
+>The command argument `<configurationfilelocation>` is the path to the configuration properties file.
 The command argument `<mappingfilelocation>` is the path to the mapping properties file.
-These files were configured in the Preparing Properties Files section.**
+These files were configured in the Preparing Properties Files section.

 ### Example